rapid7/metasploit-framework/Contributing-to-Metasploit.md

 However, tackling core Metasploit Framework bugs or particularly squirrelly exploits probably isn't the right place for the new contributor.
 Believe me, everyone was a newbie once, there's no shame in that.
 Those bugs and vulns are usually complicated, nuanced, and there's so many to choose from, it's hard to get started.
 Here are some ideas to get you started.

+## CONTRIBUTING.md

+Metasploit is a tool by and for hackers, but the hackers that maintain it also happen to be software engineers.
+So, we have some hopefully easy-to-remember Do's and Don'ts in [CONTRIBUTING.md](https://github.com/rapid7/metasploit-framework/blob/master/CONTRIBUTING.md).
+Read up on those.

 ## Server exploits

 Server exploits are always in demand; why bother with complicated social engineering campaigns when you can go straight to the pain point of a vulnerable network.
 Here are some search queries to get you started: